Tracking Your Progress

 • Entity Score is Green (in optimal range).

-• Word Count is 1500+.
+• Word Count is 1,000+.

-• Outline is Complete (all sections filled).
+• Outline is Complete (all sections have at least a paragraph of content).

 What's Next?